Grocery Store Business Loans

 Submit your online application by clicking apply below and entering a few basic details about your business.

 Whether you’re opening a new store, expanding one you already have, or otherwise growing your business, a small business term loan will help.

-You can get up to $1,000,000 from Shield Funding for expanding your grocery business.
+You can get a small business loan up to $1,000,000 from Shield Funding for expanding your grocery business.
 Use it to put a down payment on a new location.
 Or add a coffee shop to your existing store.
 Upgrade your equipment.
 Expand your offerings.

 No matter what you use it for, that money will provide a kickstart for expansion.